jlobeiras/Atomos-Magneticos/README.md

 **[ Demo video ]**

-Video showing the project and the instructions to create the magnetic atoms:
+Video showing the project and the instructions to create the magnetic atoms (in galician language):

 https://www.youtube.com/watch?v=MYqDkJZu09s